D2KLab/swapi-thewebconf21/docs/tutors.md

 <p class="textblock" markdown="1">

 Pasquale Lisena is a postdoctoral researcher in the Data Science department at EURECOM, working on knowledge modeling and information extraction in the domain of digital humanities.
-He obtained in 2019 a PhD in Computer Science from Sorbonne University of Paris, with a thesis on music representation and recommendation under the supervision of Raphaël Troncy.
+He obtained in 2019 a PhD in Computer Science from Sorbonne University of Paris, with a thesis on music representation and recommendation.
 He was part of the [DOREMUS project](http://www.doremus.org), actively contributing in realising the largest knowledge graph ever about classical music.
-His experiences include two tutorials in conferences of the field ([K-CAP 2017](https://doremus-anr.github.io/kcap17_tutorial/), [ESWC 2018](https://doremus-anr.github.io/eswc18_tutorial/)), assistant teaching in the Web Interaction course at EURECOM (since 2017) and lecturer in the "Aalto BootCamp 2019" at EURECOM.
+His experiences include two tutorials in conferences of the field ([K-CAP 2017](https://doremus-anr.github.io/kcap17_tutorial/), [ESWC 2018](https://doremus-anr.github.io/eswc18_tutorial/), ISWC 2020), assistant teaching in the Web Interaction course at EURECOM (since 2017) and lecturer in the "Aalto BootCamp 2019" at EURECOM.
 </p>

 </section>